 Here’s the best way to calculate your Customer Acquisition Cost (CAC)

-First, you would take all your sales and marketing expenses over a given period.
+First, take all your sales and marketing expenses over a given period.

 Then, divide this number by the number of new customers you were able to acquire over the same period.